leob/ionic-quickstarter/README.md

 <a href="https://github.com/driftyco/ionic-box" target="_blank">Ionic Box</a>.
 This can be an attractive option,
 especially for Windows users.

+***Note:*** there have been many complaints from people who are unable to get node/sass functionality working properly due to errors while compiling/building node-sass/lib-sass.
+The main culprit seems to be nodejs versions higher than 0.12.x, for instance the new version 4 (these are the releases following the merger of the competing nodejs/io.js forks).

+Therefore, if you run into problems getting SASS to work and you are running a nodejs version higher than 0,12 then you may want to consider downgrading to nodejs 0.12.x (tip: you can use a tool such as ```nvm```  to install and run multiple nodejs versions on your system, selecting the desired nodejs version for each task).

-Next, open a terminal and cd into the directory where you want to install your app.
+Assuming that you have all of the above installed successfully, open a terminal and "cd" into the directory where you want to install your app.

 Run the following commands (note: below the app is named ```myapp```, replace this by your app's name):